CodersCampus/supportDocs/docs/item/cp_Installing_and_Running.md

 > - cp, aka **coder packaging**, is our in house application that we are building out as a team.
     >
-- The app started with a handful of Coders Campus wanting to build an application that utilized what we were learning in the course.
+- The app started with a handful of Coders Campus students wanting to build an application that utilized what we were learning in the course.
 >   - It is growing to become an application that the students are using daily to track their coding experience.
->   - From day one, this application is a teaching tool for students, designed to show us what the real world is like as
-      a Software Engineer.
+>   - From day one, this application is a teaching tool for students, designed to show us what the real world is like as a Software Engineer.
       >
 - We learn how to work as a team, disagree and communicate as a team, and build something bigger than ourselves together.
 ---
 </details>

 11. Now open **cp** repository
 12. If you are given the option in GitHub Desktop to `Open in Eclipse IDE...`, then click that button.

-> If you do not see `Open in Eclipse IDE...`, you have the option of clicking on "Preferences" and updating the
-> programming application you'd like to use.
+> If you do not see `Open in Eclipse IDE...`, you have the option of clicking on "Preferences" and updating the programming application you'd like to use.
+>

 <img style="border-radius: 10px" width="550" alt="Open with Eclipse IDE" src="images/2_openWithEclipseIDE.png">